 Irish Butterfly Monitoring Scheme:

-Another type of survey is carried out by the National Biodiversity Data Centre.
+This survey is carried out by the National Biodiversity Data Centre.
 At the start of the butterfly season every year (early April) volunteers sign up to carry out regular surveys of butterflies in their chosen area.
 They walk a fixed path (transect) of about 1.5km and regularly (every week throughout the butterfly season) record the numbers of all the species seen on the walk.
+Casual sightings are also welcomed and can be submitted online.

 For more information, check out http://butterflies.biodiversityireland.ie/